maandag 30 juni 2025

 Hi everyone

-This is the review for my second time reading the third book in the Planetfall series; Before Mars; written by Emma Newman.
+This is my second time reading the third book in the Planetfall series; Before Mars; written by Emma Newman.
 I read my own copy.

 "After months of travel, Anna Kubrin finally arrives on Mars for her new job as a geologist and de facto artist-in-residence.
 Already she feels like she is losing the connection with her husband and baby at home on Earth--and she'll be on Mars for over a year.
 Throwing herself into her work, she tries her best to fit in with the team.